Karishmamarimuthu-26/signal-quality-prediction-telecom/README.md

 *(Regressor importances are similar but even more concentrated on SINR — 75.8% — since the continuous score responds more smoothly to it.)*

-**Takeaway to say out loud:** "SINR alone explains over half the variance in predicted quality, which lines up with telecom theory — it's the KPI that already combines signal strength and interference into one number.
-That told me interference management and cell-edge SINR, not just raw coverage (RSRP), is the leverage point for improving perceived quality."

 ## 6. Evaluation
 Two framings, both evaluated on a held-out 20% test set: